freaktechnik/Twitch-API/IRC.md

 bad_unban_no_ban | `target_user` is not banned from this room.
 already_banned | `target_user` is already banned in this room.
 unrecognized_cmd | Unrecognized command: `command`
+usage_me | Usage: "/me <message>" - Send an "emote" message in the third person. usage_help | Usage: "/help" - Lists the commands available to you in this room. usage_mods | Usage: "/mods" - Lists the moderators of this channel. usage_color | Usage: "/color <color>" - Change your username color.
+Color must be in hex (#000000) or one of the following: Blue, BlueViolet, CadetBlue, Chocolate, Coral, DodgerBlue, Firebrick, GoldenRod, Green, HotPink, OrangeRed, Red, SeaGreen, SpringGreen, YellowGreen. usage_ban | Usage: "/ban <username>" - Permanently prevent a user from chatting.
+Use "unban" to remove a ban. usage_unban | Usage: "/unban <username>" - Removes a ban on a user. usage_clear | Usage: "/clear" - Clear chat history for all users in this room. usage_timeout | Usage: "/timeout <login> [duration]" - Temporarily prevent a user from chatting.
+Duration (optional, default=600, max=1209600) must be a positive number of seconds.
+Use "unban" to remove a timeout. usage_subscribers | Usage: "/subscribers" - Enables subscribers-only mode (only subscribers may chat in this channel).
+Use "subscribersoff" to disable. usage_subscribersoff | Usage: "/subscribersoff" - Disables subscribers-only mode. usage_slow | Usage: "/slow [duration]" - Enables slow mode (limit how often users may send messages).
+Duration (optional, default=120) must be a positive number of seconds.
+Use "slowoff" to disable. usage_slowoff | Usage: "/slowoff" - Disables slow mode. usage_r9kbeta | Usage: "/r9kbeta" - Enables r9k mode.
+See http://link.twitch.tv/r9k for details.
+Use "r9kbetaoff" to disable. usage_r9kbetaoff | Usage: "/r9kbetaoff" - Disables r9k mode. usage_host | Usage: "/host <channel>" - Host another channel.
+Use "unhost" to unset host mode. usage_unhost | Usage: "/unhost" - Stop hosting another channel. usage_mod | Usage: "/mod <username>" - Grant mod status to a user.
+Use "mods" to list the moderators of this room. usage_unmod | Usage: "/unmod <username>" - Revoke mod status from a user.
+Use "mods" to list the moderators of this room. usage_commercial | Usage: "/commercial [length]" - Triggers a commercial.
+Length (optional) must be a positive number of seconds. usage_emoteonly | Usage: "/emoteonly" - Enables emote-only mode (only emoticons may be used in chat).
+Use "emoteonlyoff" to disable. usage_emoteonlyoff | Usage: "/emoteonlyoff" - Disables emote-only mode. no_help | No help available.

 ### HOSTTARGET